saumya/react-cordova-101/README.md

 React&Cordova
 ================
+ This project is a combination of 2 projects.
+One is for ReactJS web and one is for Cordova.
+You can choose any Cordova project, I am doing with iOS here.

-There will be 2 folders here.
+There will be 2 folders
  - part_react
  - part_cordova